alvincyh/BinSq/README.md

 ![Key processes of the BinSq algorithm](https://36.media.tumblr.com/2ae4bd947951140213d6563e2ff8e1d4/tumblr_o69npgOlsG1rgerafo1_500h.jpg)

 The key components of the technique are illustrated in the image above.
 Steps 1 to 4 depict the transformation from a geographically accurate but cluttered representation, to a visual outcome optimal for comparing categorical and density differences.

+    1. Data visualised with geographically accurate dot map.
+    2. Data is binned to a density approximating grid.
+    3. Data is equalised.
+    4. The resulting gridded map.

 Please read our paper for complete description of the algorithm.
 A copy maybe obtained at [http://www.tandfonline.com/doi/full/10.1080/15230406.2016.1174623](http://www.tandfonline.com/doi/full/10.1080/15230406.2016.1174623).
 Contact me if you are interested in our work do not have access to the journal.

 Do cite the paper if you find it useful.